 Melanie Imming, Community Manager Open Science SURF and owner of immingimpact.eu, involved in different initiatives on topics like FAIR data, data stewardship, open science engagement and digital cultural heritage;

 Carlos Martinez-Ortiz, Community Manager Netherlands eScience center involved in software sustainability, FAIR software and development of best practices for development of open scientific software;

 Jeroen Sondervan, Project Leader Open Access Utrecht University, member of the editorial board of openaccess.nl, the Open Access working group UKB and the Knowledge Exchange OA expert group;

 Anke Versteeg, Policy and Relations coordinator TU Delft Library, executive secretary TUD Open Science Program, liaison with UKB and LCRDM on RDM and FAIR Data.

-In addition, a broad pool of people, both support staff and researchers, will join in to work together on specific topics.
-This is done, for instance, in sprints dedicated to specific topics.
-More info on our sprints can be found here.
+In addition, a broad pool of people, both support staff and researchers, joined in to work together on specific topics.

 The main outputs of the project can be found in the #OSF2021NL collection on Zenodo and on www.openacces.nl.
 You can find a lot of information about the meetings we organised on the whats new page and on ww.opensciencefestival.nl